-Humanitarian sponsorship empowers Americans to provide a bridge to safety for people in crisis in Cuba, Haiti, Nicaragua, Ukraine, and Venezuela.
+Humanitarian sponsorship empowers Americans to provide a bridge to safety for people in crisis in eligible countries such as Ukraine.

 Humanitarian sponsorship enables individual Americans to quickly sponsor newcomers from designated countries and bring them to safety in the United States.

 In response to a series of escalating crises, the U.S. government created two nimble humanitarian sponsorship programs in 2022: Uniting for Ukraine (U4U) and Process for Venezuelans.
 The Process for Venezuelans expanded to include Cubans, Haitians, and Nicaraguans (P4CHNV) in early 2023.

 The U.S. Citizenship and Immigration Services (USCIS) in the Department of Homeland Security (DHS) oversees both programs.